verdaux/BookNotes/Phrases/Impressors.md

 - [ ] These discussions between my brain and my heart which went on without my knowledge may have been terrible
 - [ ] Everything else must take second place
 - [ ] It's the most complete, most painful magic.
 You are here, as much as I and more intensely; wherever I am you're there as much as I am, and indeed more so.
+- [ ] I don't know what that means but I'm in